makeswift/makeswift/examples/bigcommerce/README.md

 2. When prompted log in or sign up for Makeswift and select the "Ecommerce" template.
 (It's at the end of the template page)

-3. Once the CLI is done running, it runs `yarn dev` and opens Makeswift for you.
+3. Once the CLI is done running, it starts the Next app with `yarn dev` and opens Makeswift for you.

 4. Go to the "Home" page and drop in the "Product list" component

    - The home page is in the left toolbar
-   - Look for the ellipsis menu(again left toolbar) and drop the Product list component into Makeswift.
+   - Once there, look for the ellipsis menu(also in the left toolbar) and drop the Product list component into Makeswift.

      With the Product list component selected, update the category you want to display and the number of products in the right panels labeled 'Category' and 'Count' respectively.

 5. Go to the "\_\_product\_\_" page (also called the product template page) and drop in the product-specific components

    - The product template page is in the left toolbar
-   - Look for the ellipsis menu(again left toolbar) and drop in the Product specific components
+   - Once there, look for the ellipsis menu(also in the left toolbar) and drop in the Product specific components

-     These include the Product price, Product description, Product price, Product name, and Add to cart components.
+     These include the Product price, Product name, Product images, Product description, Product breadcrumbs, and Add to cart components.

 ## Using your own BigCommerce store